-The tech sector is dead but technology lives on.
+The tech sector is dead, but technology lives on.

-Although many stocks like Facebook and Alphabet, parent company of Google, are no longer classified as tech but communication stocks and Alibaba and eBay are now considered consumer discretionary companies within the global framework that sorts companies by sector and industry, tech products and services are ubiquitous.
+Although many stocks like Facebook and Alphabet, parent company of Google, are no longer classified as tech but communication stocks, and Alibaba and eBay now are considered consumer discretionary companies, within the global framework that sorts companies by sector and industry, tech products and services are ubiquitous.

-The iShares MSCI South Korea ETF (EWY), iShares MSCI Taiwan ETF (EWT) and iShares MSCI China ETF (MCHI) ETF are all heavily weighted toward tech stocks, though many of their top holdings are no longer classified as such.
+The iShares MSCI South Korea ETF (EWY), iShares MSCI Taiwan ETF (EWT) and iShares MSCI China ETF (MCHI) ETF all are heavily weighted toward tech stocks, though many of their top holdings are no longer classified as such.

 The so-called BAT companies — Baidu, Alibaba, and Tencent — which account for almost 30% of the MSCI China ETF, were until recently members of the tech sector in the GICS system; now none of them are.
 Baidu and Tencent were moved into the new communications sector classification and Alibaba was reclassified as a consumer discretionary stock.